As a marketer, do you find yourself wondering if all stock photos are bad?

 They are a quick and easy way of adding visual elements into content as they already exist.
 What’s more, there are thousands of stock images to choose from online meaning you’re spoilt for choice.

-But it’s about choosing the right stock images to reflect your business and your tone of voice.
-This means how you’re communicating with your audience and the aim of any piece of content.
+But it’s about choosing the right stock images that reflect your business and your tone of voice.

 For more guidance see our post about finding your brand tone of voice.